WilmsJochen/docker-demo/README.md

 Needless to say that this list of languages can be expanded.

 ## google cloud
-To build this docker images, I set up a fake google account to log in to the google cloud console.
+To build this docker images, I created a bunch of fake google account to log in to the google cloud console.
-Please follow theses steps:
+Please follow these steps:

 1) Go to the google cloud console: https://console.cloud.google.com/ .

    **_NOTE:_**  If you use the chrome browser you should use an incognito window.

-2) Login as kubernetesTalk user with the credentials from the ppt.
+2) Login with the provided credentials.
 3) Use the navigation menu to navigate to the Kubenetes engine
 4) Connect to the cluster in a new terminal by pushing `connect` button
 5) Create a folder with your own name: